filips123/ZeroFramePy/README.md

 )
 ```

 If you want to create a new account, you also need to specify a master seed of it.
 Note that this feature is unsafe on the untrusted proxy.
-Also, it is currently not implemented yet.

 ```py
 zeroframe = ZeroFrame(